 Price: $55 to $200per square foot

-Marble is stunning and can take your kitchen to the next level of luxury.
-The downside is it requires more upkeep.
+Marble is stunning and can take your kitchen to that next level of luxury.
+The downside is that it requires more upkeep.

-Who would benefit: It’s great for those who like to bake since it is so cool to the touch.
+Who would benefit: It’s great for those who like to bake because it is so cool to the touch.

 Pros: These countertops work well in almost any kitchen.
 They come in a wide selection of stunning colors and patterns.
 Its surface is cool and smooth.

 Cons: Marble countertops are considered to be high maintenance because they are so porous.
-This means they will need to be sealed very 3-6 months.
-Even if they are properly sealed, they can stain easily.
+This means that they will need to be sealed every 3-6 months.
+Even if they are properly sealed they can stain easily.
 These countertops are not durable and they can easily scratch or chip.

 Price: $75 to $250 per square foot